Check City Logo

 Loan

 A loan is a financial agreement between a lender and a borrower with a specific amount of money and set terms and conditions for repayment.
+Each loan type comes with its own set of features, benefits, and considerations.
+Understanding these options is important for making an informed decision.

 M-R